github/docs/contributing/content-style-guide.md

 For further guidance, see “[Formatting titles](https://docs.microsoft.com/style-guide/text-formatting/formatting-titles)” in Microsoft’s Style Guide.

 ## Short titles
+We use short titles to populate the sidebar navigation.
+They should give users contextual understanding of the article, but align to the following standards:

 - Short titles are 2-3 words long, yet should still convey the full meaning of the title.
 - To help cut words, look at the title in context: